-Is a smoky blended red sauce of charred/fire-roasted tomatoes, roasted red peppers, toasted nuts (almonds), bread, fresh parsley, smoked paprika, lemon juice and sherry vinegar.
-Traditionally fishermen ate romesco sauce with fish.
+Is a smoky, blended red sauce of charred/fire-roasted tomatoes and red peppers, toasted nuts (almonds), bread, fresh parsley, smoked paprika, lemon juice and sherry vinegar.
+Traditionally, fishermen ate romesco sauce with fish.

 Salsa roja is the red and hotter version of salsa verde.
-Also in Mexican cuisine, this version uses red plum tomatoes, white onion, serrano chillies, cilantro, and obviously garlic.
+In Mexican cuisine, salsa roja uses red plum tomatoes, white onion, serrano chillies, cilantro and garlic.

 Demi-glace is used as the base for some sauces like Bordelaise.
 Remember ‘demi-glace’ means half so you’re only using half brown sauce/stock, whereas the ratio in an Espagnole is 1:1.
 To make a demi-glace, you’ll need dark brown reduced sauce, half stock (chicken, beef, vegetable) and half brown sauce (Espagnole).

-This mother sauce is used as a base in demi-glace, beef stew or as a serving sauce for meats.
-Brown stock is the base along with your mirepoix (diced vegetables), which is then thickened with a brown roux.
+This mother sauce is used as a base in demi-glace and beef stew, or served over meat.
+Brown stock is the base along with mirepoix (diced vegetables), which is then thickened with a brown roux.
 Some versions use tomato pureé/paste.

-Pretty much everyone knows and loves gravy.
+Who doesn’t love gravy?
 This type of sauce is made by reducing beef stock, and thickened with slaked cornflour (mixed with a little bit of water to make a paste).
 It’s typically poured over roasted meats and used in stews.